175th Infantry Regiment (United States): Global war on terror

+Company B, then a part of the 1st Battalion, 115th Infantry, was the first infantry company from Maryland mobilized for combat since World War II.
+Company B mobilized as a separate company and was attached to the 1st Battalion, 118th Field Artillery 48th Infantry Brigade from the Georgia Army National Guard, and deployed to Iraq in 2005.
+Company B was placed under the Operational Control of 2nd Battalion, 70th Armor of the 1st Armored Division (TF 2/70 Armor) and designated as their main effort.
+Company B conducted full spectrum operations against enemy forces in the vicinity of Saba Al Boor, Iraq while operating out of a Combat Outpost in the center of Saba Al Boor.
+Company B conducted over 660 Combat Steady State Patrols, conducted over 20 Company level operations and participated in 7 Battalion Level Operations (6 of which Company B was the Battalion main effort).
+Company B received a change of mission and was returned to the control of 1/118th Field Artillery, 48th Infantry Brigade.
+Then transitioned to providing gun truck escort to combat logistics patrols between Al Asad and the Jordanian border (600 mile round trip) reducing the cargo loss rate of over 11% to less than 2%.
+Company B completed 25 three-day missions to Jordan and 75 short range combat logistics patrols.
+The men of Company B were entered into the Order of the Spur by 2/70th Armor.
+During their tour they completed over 320 days of combat operations, earned 11 Purple Hearts, 13 Bronze Stars, 8 Meritorious Service Medals, 3 Army Commendation Medals with V device, 144 Army Commendation Medals, 14 Army Achievement Medals, 2 Georgia Commendation Medals, and 124 Combat Infantryman/Combat Action Badges.
+They returned home in May 2006 and were reassigned to the 1st Battalion, 175th Infantry and alerted for their next deployment less than one year later.

 In March 2007, the entire battalion was alerted for its deployment to Iraq.
 On 22 May 2007, the battalion was federalized and on 25 May, it reported to Fort Dix, New Jersey for post-mobilization training in preparation for security forces operations in Northern Iraq.
 The first elements from the battalion arrived at Camp Buehring, Kuwait, in early August 2007 and deployed into Iraq after a week of acclimatization and training.
 The remainder of the battalion arrived in theater by 21 August and all had been flown to their bases by 1 September.
 1-175 Infantry was assigned to the 3rd Sustainment Brigade, of the 3rd Infantry Division.
 The battalion was deployed to the former Iraqi air base west of Qayyarah, Iraq, known as Q-West.
-Company C was detached and deployed to Forward Operating Base Marez and the Logistics Support Area Diamondback located in Mosul, Iraq.
-There, Company C was attached to the 87th Combat Service and Support Battalion, where they conducted base defense operations and convoy logistics patrols to and from the border crossing at Habur Gate, Turkey.
-Companies B and D were attached to the 17th Combat Service and Support Battalion to conduct convoy logistics patrols throughout Ninewah Provence also known as Multi-National Division – North (MND-N).
 The battalion headquarters retained command and control of HHC and Company A, with additional command and control of a contract security force made up of local Iraqis and Ugandans.
 They conducted aggressive base defense operations on and in the vicinity of the Q-West base complex.